 The results of this project will advance critical climate science that is highly transferable to local, state, and regional agricultural communities.
 Identifying material and and cultural tensions within the winemaking sector can help MCAP encourage the implementation of evidence-based climate adaptation strategies for other vulnerable specialty crops, which is a critical need in the Midwest (Kistner et al., 2018).
 Examining local media coverage of specialized climate issues can also provide MCAP a communications roadmap for how to correct misunderstanding between local journalists and agricultural producers and improve knowledge exchange between these sectors.
-Ultimately, this project will push us to critically reflect on who holds the power in storytelling, what defines climate knowledge, and how journalists can better incorporate community voices and expertise in climate coverage.

 Core work areas

 Kistner, E., Kellner, O., Andresen, J., Todey, D., & Morton, L. W. (2018).
 Vulnerability of specialty crops to short-term climatic variability and adaptation strategies in the Midwestern USA.
 Climatic Change, 146(1–2), 145–158. https://doi.org/10.1007/s10584-017-2066-1

 - National Science Foundation Science and Technology Center, Center for OLDest Ice EXploration (COLDEX)

 - 2022 MnDRIVE Human and Data Summer Fellowship